henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 The actual syntax and corresponding semantics of data definition statements that are intended to allow for associating an on-change Subscription Characteristic with a YANG Datastore Subscription to a YANG module is out-of-scope of {{-yangpush}} or
 {{-yangnote}} and---in consequence---also out-of-scope of this document.
+Mechanisms being proposed include [draft-lengyel-netconf-notification-capabilities-01].

 #### Visibility